Injured passengers identified in car crash that killed UGA football player and staffer

 "He's gone way, way too soon for us," Willock's uncle said.

+The crash occurred just beyond a curved section of Barnett Shoals Road, where the speed limit is 40 mph.
+There is no barrier on the outer edge of the road.

+The car went off road and snapped two power poles, continued downhill over a knoll and hit several trees and branches before coming to rest at the edge of the apartment complex.

-Photos of the crash site taken by nearby residents show a wooden power pole snapped in half and the car's frame crumpled against an apartment building.
+Photos of the crash site taken by nearby residents show a wooden power pole snapped in half and the car's frame crumpled against an apartment building in Shoals Creek, about two miles from UGA's campus.

 "That car dented like a tin can," Cecily Pangburn, a resident of the apartment complex told CNN.
 She described hearing a loud bang when the crash happened, followed by her power going out.